 Next, you’ll need to figure out how to get the water moving.
 An aquarium pump works great for this task, as it’s designed to provide the aeration your plants need to grow.
 This will allow plenty of room for them to expand without fear of suffocation.

-Once you’ve got all your equipment, it’s time to start planting your lettuce.
-You’ll want to give your leafy babies a little bit of time to establish their roots before you put them into the watering system.
+Once you’ve got all your equipment, it’s time to start planting your hydroponic lettuce.
+You’ll want to give your leafy greens a little bit of time to establish their roots before you put them into the watering system.

-In about two months, you’ll have full-sized lettuce heads, ready to enjoy.
+In about two months, you’ll have full-sized head of lettuce, ready to enjoy.
 To make sure your lettuces keep producing, remember to pick from the outer edges.

 Living a more natural, sustainable way of life is very rewarding.
 The homesteading community is ripe with resources to help you live more abundantly off the land.
-For more information, check out our tips on rural living and more, and reach out to us with any questions.
 Let’s grow together!